-There are three (3) separate CHC Subcommittees: Policy and Cultural Enrichment, Language, and Access.
-Due to COVID-19 and the subsequent Shelter-in-Place order in March 2020, changes have been made to the CHC Subcommittee meeting schedule to accommodate a transition to virtual meetings.
-The CHC Subcommittees now meet virtually each month on the third Monday, Tuesday, and Wednesday of the month.
+There are three (3) separate DEIC Subcommittees: Policy and Cultural Enrichment, Language, and Access.
+Due to COVID-19 and the subsequent Shelter-in-Place order in March 2020, changes have been made to the DEIC Subcommittee meeting schedule to accommodate a transition to virtual meetings.
+The DEIC Subcommittees now meet virtually each month on the third Monday, Tuesday, and Wednesday of the month.
 Each subcommittee has an identified Chair, Co-Chair, and Note Taker.
 Each subcommittee has a set of established goals and activities that correspond with the goals and objectives outlined in the CRP, as outlined below.
-DBH has a page on its site committed to the CHC, and it has a second page the DBH equity page where diversity, equity and inclusion information is available.
+DBH has a page on its site committee to the DEIC, and it has a second page the DBH equity page where diversity, equity and inclusion information is available.